 1. Improving DFS and protecting TDWR

 IEEE 802.11 believes the Commission has a relatively easy job based on the record on these issues.
-There is broad agreement among commenters about the rules the Commission has proposed, and in the instances where there are conflicts, the underlying technical issues are well understood rendering he matter ripe for decision.
+There is broad agreement among commenters about the rules the Commission has proposed and, in the instances where there are conflicts, the underlying technical issues are well understood, thus rendering the matter ready for decision.
 The Commission can promptly embrace a set of improved DFS-related rules for which there is unanimous agreement – adopt the new Bin 1 test, which includes for the first time TDWR emissions parameters; adopt the proposed rule to deny users the ability to make a country code selection; adopt the 15.247 power spectral density rule; adopt the new spectral density requirement for co-channel sensing (at -62 dBm); eliminate uniform channel loading; and revise the DFS channel loading test.

 Next, there is broad support for applying a revised Section 15.407 to the U-NII-3 band, including revising power limits to 1W, application of 15.407 unwanted emissions rules, and revising the antenna gain rules.
-Manufacturers and users of point to point systems predictably oppose this rule change because it will decrease the reach of point-to-point systems.
-But the Commission has made clear that it is these very systems that are producing the TDWR problem.
-IEEE 802.11’s review of the enforcement cases reveals the same conclusion.
-While we would prefer as much flexibility in emissions rules as possible, our conclusion as we enter the fourth year of impaired access to the band, is that the greater benefit to the public is access to 802.11ac, which can operate using the proposed emissions rules.
+Manufacturers and users of point-to-point systems predictably oppose this rule change because it will decrease the reach of point-to-point systems.
+But the Commission has made clear that it is these very systems that are producing the TDWR issue.
+IEEE 802.11’s review of the enforcement cases supports that conclusion.
+While we would prefer as much flexibility in emissions rules as possible, our conclusion as we enter the fourth year of impaired access to the band, is that the greater benefit to the public is access to IEEE 802.11ac, which can operate using the proposed emissions rules.
 Point to-point systems have other options – 2.4 GHz, 3.65 GHz, and TV White Spaces, especially in rural areas where spectrum is lightly used.
-WISPA’s comments point to voluntary database as a solution, and we appreciate WISPA’s efforts to address the interference isssues to TDWRs, but bad actors operate outside of lawful requirements.
+WISPA’s comments point to voluntary database as a solution, and we appreciate WISPA’s efforts to address the interference issues to TDWRs, however non-compliant parties operate outside of lawful requirements.
 The more prudent choice is to discourage high gain deployments of the type that disrupted TDWR using equipment certification rules to minimize the risk.

-IEEE 802.11 also notes that there is broad support for equipping fixed access point “master” devices wth DFS, for allowing the devices to create a list of available channels, and that both IEEE 802.11 and WFA supported the Commission investigating whether a low power exemption to DFS might be possible.
-A low power exemption would help allow the use of the bands for connectivity between consumer portable devices.
+IEEE 802.11 also notes that there is broad support for equipping fixed access point “master” devices with DFS, for allowing the devices to create a list of available channels.
 Fastback makes two proposals that IEEE 802.11 wishes to endorse.
 First, Fastback suggests optional rules for devices that can detect the specific frequency of the incumbent transmitter.
 DFS detection within a channel should not require the device to vacate the entire channel.
-This proposal is particularly important for 802.11ac, which uses broad channels.
+This proposal is particularly important for IEEE 802.11ac, which uses broad channels.
 Second, Fastback proposes that Commission rules allow background scanning for available channels in order to establish clear channels that devices can migrate to if a radar initiates transmissions.
 Both of these suggestions are positive ones that we recommend the Commission consider.